Sex Workers / Prostitution

 A sex worker is a person who works in the sex industry.
 The term applies to people who are paid to engage in varying degrees of physical contact with clients.
 There is a very thin line between legal services and illegal services.
 Sex workers can work in following areas:

 - Telephone Sex Operators

 - Sex Show Performers

 The term sex worker is also known as a euphemism for illegal prostitution, but the term sex worker covers a much broader range of legal sexual occupations.
 Professionally, sex workers also are referred to as erotic service providers or adult sex providers.

-Under Nevada state law, any county with a population under 400,000 people is eligible to have licensed brothels.
-Clark County which includes Las Vegas, has no licensed brothel, therefore prostitution is illegal in Las Vegas.
+Under Nevada state law, any county with a population less than 400,000 people is eligible to have licensed brothels.
+Clark County which includes Las Vegas has no licensed brothel, therefore prostitution is illegal in Las Vegas.